-Neutral Good: Scoundrels of this alignment use their talents to do what they judge best at the moment without regard for legal niceties.
+Neutral Good: Scoundrels of this alignment use their talents to do what they judge best at the moment without to more than just greed regard for legal niceties.
 They work within the law if doing so is the easiest path, but they are not beholden to it.
 Neutral good scoundrels are often kind people who get by on their charm or help others through the use of extraordinary skill.